alexdphan/babyagi-chroma-agent/README.md

 ## Prioritization Agent

-The prioritization_agent() function is where OpenAI's API is used to reprioritize the task list.
+The prioritization_agent() function is where the Langchain's ChatOpenAI method is used to reprioritize the task list.
 The function takes parameter(s), such as the ID of the current task.
-It sends a prompt to OpenAI's API, which returns the reprioritized task list as a numbered list.
+It sends a prompt to Langchain's OpenAI API, which returns the reprioritized task list as a numbered list.

 ## Chroma